castep-docs/castep-docs/docs/developer/using_devel_codes.md

    function use_devel_code()
       !
 Ensure the devel_codes are available
       use parameters, only: current_params
       !
+Ensure we can parse the devel-codes use io, only: io_code_present, io_code_integer
+      !
 Have the param available
       integer :: param